sergioburdisso/pyss3/README.md

 ## What is PySS3?

 [PySS3](https://github.com/sergioburdisso/pyss3) is a Python package that allows you to work with SS3 in a very straightforward, interactive and visual way.
 In addition to the implementation of the SS3 classifier, PySS3 comes with a set of tools to help you developing your machine learning models in a clearer and faster way.
 These tools let you analyze, monitor and understand your models by allowing you to see what they have actually learned and why.
-To achieve this, PySS3 provides you with 3  main components: the ``SS3`` class, the ``Live_Test`` class and the ``PySS3 Command Line`` tool, as pointed out below.
+To achieve this, PySS3 provides you with 3  main components: the ``SS3`` class, the ``Live_Test`` class, and the ``Evaluation`` class, as pointed out below.

-### :point_right: The `SS3` class
+### :point_right: The ``SS3`` class

 which implements the classifier using a clear API (very similar to that of `sklearn`'s models):
 ````python